The Orpheus Institute is situated in the city centre of Ghent.

 Since 2017 the city centre of Ghent has a circulation plan.
 To prevent cars to needlessly traverse the city center, the circulation plan divides the city into 6 sectors and one big car free/pedestrian zone.
 Whoever wants to move from one sector to the other, needs to make use of the inner city ring.
 (More info)

-On 1 January 2020 Ghent’s inner city (the area within the ring road) will become a low-emission zone (LEZ).
-Only vehicles that meet the conditions for admission will be allowed into this zone.
+Since 1 January 2020 Ghent’s inner city (the area within the ring road) is a low-emission zone (LEZ).
+Only vehicles that meet the conditions for admission are allowed into this zone.
 Avoid being fined and always check your vehicle before coming to Ghent.
 Permitted vehicles with a foreign number plate must be registered.
-You can register your vehicle from September 2019 via the registration tool at www.lez2020.gent.
+You can register your vehicle via the registration tool at lez.stad.gent/en/flows/controleertoegang.
 If you enter the low-emission zone, you are automatically checked by a smart camera.
 More info: www.lez2020.gent